What is the Off-Balance Sheet?

 Components of Off-Balance Sheet

-We know that the basic balance sheet consists of three segments, viz.
-Assets, liabilities, and Owner equity or Equity capital plus reserves.
-For off-balance consists of two components such as Assets and liabilities.
-There are items that are associated with the business and do not appear directly in the balance sheet, they are invisible in nature.
-For example, leverage in the form of debt (liability items), or operating lease (assets), etc. In some cases, for any banks/ financial institutions, they offer an array of financial activities such as brokerage services, asset management to their esteemed client, which might not be their original business.
+We know that the basic balance sheet consists of three segments, viz—assets, liabilities, and Owner equity or Equity capital plus reserves.
+For off-balance consists of two components, such as Assets and liabilities.
+Some items are associated with the business and do not appear directly in the balance sheet; they are invisible.
+E.g., leverage in the form of debt (liability items), or operating lease (assets), etc. In some cases, for any banks/ financial institutions, they offer an array of financial activities such as brokerage services, asset management to their esteemed client, which might not be their original business.

 Off-Balance Sheet Examples

 ABC Bank ltd offers a savings account and other banking transactions to their clients.
 A high Net worth individual may ask for a service that is not offered by the bank itself.
 However, they can’t refuse as the above client has a long relationship with the bank.
-Suppose, the client has a requirement for brokerage services.
-The bank has contacts with brokerage firms and it would provide the service via that particular brokerage firm.
-Thus the assets would directly come under the brokerage firm, but the controlling would be done by the bank itself.
+Suppose the client requires brokerage services.
+The bank has contacts with brokerage firms, and it would provide the service via that particular brokerage firm.
+Thus the assets would directly come under the brokerage firm, but the bank itself would do the controlling.
 The AUM would not be recorded within the bank.